Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-\paragraph{P6: Successful demonstration of multifarious self-assembly with DNA.} To test whether proofreading was sufficient to combat promiscuity and to test the unbiased yield of different structures, we annealed all tiles at equal concentration (60 nM) in solution over 150 hours from 48\,\degC to 45\,\degC.
-Atomic force microscopy (AFM) revealed a roughly equal yield of all three structures (\figref{fig:multifarious}[c]), despite the inequivalent thermodynamic energies of H, A, and M due to their different area-to-perimeter ratios.
-These results indicate that yield is kinetically controlled and no one structure has intrinsically favorable kinetic pathways on the timescales probed here.
+To test whether proofreading was sufficient to combat promiscuity and to test the unbiased yield of different structures, we annealed all tiles at equal concentration (60 nM) in solution over 150 hours from 48\,\degC to 45\,\degC.
+Atomic force microscopy (AFM) revealed a roughly equal yield of all three structures (\figref{fig:multifarious}[c]).
+Despite being a slow anneal, this uniform distribution is incompatible with an equilibrium Boltzmann distribution that would exponentially magnify differences in the area and perimeter (and thus free energy) of H, A and M; but it is compatible with kinetically controlled assembly where nucleation rates are linearly proportional to a shape's area, as nucleation could occur anywhere within the shape.
 Additionally, we did not observe significant chimeric structures or uncontrolled aggregation, indicating that proofreading was functioning as desired.
-A fraction of structures formed, however, were missing fragments at two specific corners, which could arise from asymmetric growth kinetics or lattice curvature\autocite{yin_programming_2008}, or (in the case of A only) exhibited signs of spiral defect growth (\efigref{extfig:errorsims}).
+However, many structures appeared to be incomplete, often missing tiles from two specific corners, perhaps due to asymmetric growth kinetics or lattice curvature\autocite{yin_programming_2008}, or (in the case of A only) exhibited signs of spiral defect growth (\efigref{extfig:errorsims}).